Shahrzad-alh/ATM-Emulator/README.md

 Install Java 8, MySQL 5.1 or above and a proper IDE for Java and MySQL (I used IntelliJ IDEA and Navicat).
 Configure MySQL with username `root` and password `Admin123`.
 Chech the `src/main/resources/application.properties` if you prefer other credentials.
 A SQL script file named `atm.sql` located in root directory.
-Run the script creates a database called `atm` with tables `users` and `accounts` filled with information.
+Run the script. it creates a `atm` database with tables `users` and `accounts` filled with information.
 In your IDE, build the project with Maven 4.0, and run 'Application.java`.

 Use decrypted PIN numbers as password.
 Decrypted PIN numbers are located in atm.sql (commented after each row)